 Developmental courses in Math and English may be required (testing will determine level of entry).
 There are no other requirements beyond University admission requirements.

 No selective or limited admission requirements.

 Opportunities Upon Graduation

-Students interested in pursuing baccalaureate degrees upon completion of this associate program might consider business administration, communications, health services administration, specialized studies (business emphasis), B.S.A.M.
+Students interested in pursuing baccalaureate degrees upon completion of this associate program might consider business administration, communications, graphic design, health services administration, specialized studies (business emphasis), B.S.A.M.
 (Bachelor of Science in Applied Management) or B.T.A.S.
 (Bachelor of Technical and Applied Studies).

 Program Learning Outcomes

 Upon completion of the office administration technology major, students will: